 3. More women and children who are the most vulnerable should be given space to air their concerns in media reportage, in fulfilment of media’s obligation as a voice to the voiceless.

-4. Media organisations should endeavour to fund journalists to independently visit IDP camps to be able to include features articles, including objective reports on the management of the situation of life of IPDs in the camp.
+4. Media organisations should endeavour to fund journalists to independently visit IDP camps to be able to include feature articles, including objective reports on the management of the situation of life of IPDs in the camp.

 5. Considering the humanitarian nature of the crisis, the media should give more prominent mention on cover pages to attract responses from government and other institutional agencies.

-6. IDP issues deserve editorials and reportorial slants that implore government agencies, humanitarian agencies and related institutions to put in place policies that guarantee, advance and promote improvement in provisioning of basic amenities and the rights to dignity and welfare of IDPs.
+6. IDP issues deserve editorials and focus that urge government agencies, humanitarian agencies and related institutions to put in place policies that guarantee, advance and promote improvement in provisioning of basic amenities and the rights to dignity and welfare of IDPs.